code-distortion/backoff/README.md

 ## Managing Exceptions

-By default, Backoff will retry whenever any exception occurs.
+By default, Backoff will retry whenever an exception occurs.
 You can customise this behaviour using the following methods.

 > ***Note:*** These methods only apply when you use the [`->attempt()` method to manage the retry process](#use-backoff-to-manage-the-retry-process).